Available in VPC

 - The default MongoDB port number of "27017" is not recommended due to security vulnerabilities

-- If you've selected sharding for the cluster type, then set the following items:
+- If you've selected Sharding for the cluster type, then set the following items:

-- Number of members per replica set (primary & secondary): select the number of member servers in each shard (3 to 7 including the arbiter server)
+- Number of members per replica set (primary & secondary): Select the number of member servers in each shard (3 to 7 including the arbiter server)

-- 2 or 3 can be selected upon initial installation
+- 2 or 3 can be selected upon initial installation.

 - Up to 5 shards can be added in the management page after installation

-- If you need more than 5 shards, then make an inquiry to Customer Support
+- If you need more than 5 Shards, then make an inquiry to Customer support

-- port: enter the port number for each server between 10000-65535
+- Port: Enters the port number for each server between 10000-65535

 - Default: 17017